A Structural and Nominal Syntax for Diagrams: Uniflow diagrams

-The useful connection between diagrams and monoidal categories is given by this proposition: \begin{proposition} Given a term $\Gamma\mid\Delta \vdash M:m\rightarrow n$, the diagram $\sbr{\Gamma\mid\Delta \vdash M:m\rightarrow n}$ is a morphism in the strict free symmetric monoidal category (SMC) over signature $K\cup \Gamma\cup\Delta $ of constants and (uninterpreted) variables. \end{proposition} \textbf{An important note}: we cannot deem our semantics to be categorical, even though each diagram is a morphism in this SMC, with sequential composition as morphism composition and tensorial composition as monoidal tensor.
-The reason is that \textit{link} is not interpreted by a categorical construct in the SMC.
-A proper categorical semantics will be discussed in the concluding section but left as further work.
-Although a categorical semantics would be certainly desirable, the concrete diagrammatic intepretation is enough for soundness and completeness.
-And even in the absence of a categorical semantics, the connection between diagrams and monoidal categories will prove useful in enabling the proof of definability!
+The useful connection between diagrams and monoidal categories is given by this proposition: \begin{proposition} Given a term $\Gamma\mid\Delta \vdash M:m\rightarrow n$, the diagram $\sbr{\Gamma\mid\Delta \vdash M:m\rightarrow n}$ is a morphism in the strict free symmetric monoidal category (SMC) over signature $K\cup \Gamma\cup\Delta $ of constants and (uninterpreted) variables. \end{proposition} By ``uninterpreted variables'' we mean simply that the variables from $\Gamma,\Delta$ are morphism variables in the categorical signature with types $0\rightarrow 1$ and $1\rightarrow 0$ respectively.
+This is just Thm.~3.12 from~\cite{selinger2010survey}, which is restating the classic result from~\cite{joyal1991geometry}.
+For frame-point graphs this is Thm.~5.5.10 in~\cite{Kissinger}.

+Note that this does not make the semantics categorical, since the \textit{link} construction is not defined categorically but only concretely.
+However, any term (with our without link) corresponds to a diagram which can be described categorically.
 An immediate consequence of Prop.~\ref{prop:diagcat} is that all derivations of a well typed term produce the same uniflow diagram, possibly with a different anchoring relation. \begin{lemma} The type system of uniflow diagrams is coherent up to the anchoring relation. \end{lemma}